tylerdave/OpenAPI-Tutorial/presentation/slides.md

 class: lesson

-# Lesson 1.09: This is Long, Can we Split This?
+# Lesson 1.09: Can We Split This?

 ## Goals